Current employer: Arcadis

 "My placement year allowed me to see the practical side of engineering and... the practical experience I picked up during that year helped me in the next three years of the course."

-I started at Plymouth University in September, 2005, having made the decision to study at there for several reasons.
+I started at University of Plymouth in September, 2005, having made the decision to study there for several reasons.
 First and foremost, it offered the most variety of courses.
 I was only going to leave college with 160 points and Plymouth offered the chance to start at the bottom and progress all the way to the top.
 Another reason for choosing Plymouth was the diving option; I had never tried it before and it is a unique option.
 I have since progressed and am now a qualified surface supply diver.
 The third reason I choose Plymouth was because of the open day: I remember talking to Dave Easterbrook at the end of the day about what the course involved and what I needed to get in my exams.
 That talk was key in deciding where I went.
 The final reason is the location.
 The university is in the middle of the city, it has the train station on one side with links to the entire country, it has student housing surrounding two sides of the campus, and it has the city on the south side.
 To have everything within walking distance is perfect for students.

 I spent my first year living in halls before moving into a student house for the rest of my studies.
 Following the completion of my first two years I went on to do a placement with Halcrow, now CH2M Hill, after working for them in the summer of my first year.
-Whilst there, I was encouraged to move up to the BEng course and subsequently the MEng – a decision that is now paying off.
+Whilst there, I was encouraged to move up to the BEng course and subsequently the MEng – a decision which is now paying off.
 My placement year allowed me to see the practical side of engineering and at first it was a novelty to hear people at work talking about things I’d learnt on the course.
 The practical experience I picked up during that year helped me in the next three years of the course.
 In 2011 I a achieved a 2:1 masters degree, having started university with little more than one AS level and two poor A levels.

 During my final two years I joined the rowing club, becoming the treasurer during my second year.
 As part of the committee I helped to organise two fundraising events, the first being a 24-hour row for Children In Need and the second a row across the channel from Roscoff to Plymouth.
 We raised almost £3,000 between the two events.
 Those experiences added to the skills I picked up during my studies and I would encourage everyone to join a sports club or society.